Skip to main content

 6 mentions Positive Neutral Negative

-The game is praised for its immersive atmosphere, bolstered by excellent writing, historical context, and engaging multimedia elements like combat reports and veterans' video clips.
-While some users noted issues with the UI and enemy AI delays, the overall experience effectively conveys the weight of player decisions and reflects the developers' dedication to the game's message.
+The game excels in creating a strong atmosphere through excellent writing, historical context, and authentic multimedia like combat reports and veterans' video clips.
+While some UI elements and slow enemy AI can detract slightly, the overall immersive experience effectively conveys the weight of player decisions.

 • “Generally, the game has great atmosphere, excellent writing, and awesome historical context.”

-• “I really appreciate the videos and materials available in the game; I think it adds greatly to the atmosphere and shows how much the developer truly cares about the game they're creating and the message they're trying to send.”
+• “I really appreciate the videos and materials available in the game; they add greatly to the atmosphere and show how much the developer truly cares about the game and the message they're trying to send.”

 • “Mostly, it does, with the real combat reports, photos, and veterans’ video clips adding to the atmosphere.”